tootsf/tootsf.github.io/assets/pages/Community Bridge/Modules/Input/input.md

 ## Overview

-The Input provides functionality for FiveM resources.
+The Input module provides user input handling and validation systems for forms, prompts, and data entry.

 ## Open (Client)